-If you get a second bivalent booster dose or a Moderna Bivalent booster dose sooner than 4 months after your last dose or you are age 5 to 11 years and get a Pfizer-BioNTech Bivalent booster dose sooner than 6 months after your last dose, this is considered "off-label use".
+If you get a second bivalent booster dose or you are age 5 to 11 years and get a Pfizer-BioNTech Bivalent booster dose sooner than 6 months after your last dose, this is considered "off-label use".
 Vaccine experts support using these vaccines in this way.